Tdelaselle/Multi-Detec/README.md

 1. __MultiDetec()__ : identifies multiplets in an AE waveform dataset and establishes the dissimilarity structure between them (dendrogram).

-Multiplets analysis :
+Multiplets or clusters of multiplets analysis :

 2. __DendroCut()__ : plot colored dendrogram (pre-computed ; _Ward_' method) and calculate clusters of multiplets from it according to a user-selected level of dissimilarity.
-3. __MultiCentroid()__ : calculate dissimilarities between all waveforms of a multiplet to determine its centroid and plot superposed waveforms.
+3. __MultiCentroid()__ : Determine the centroid iteratively by calculating cross-correlation maximum between each waveforms of a multiplet and the centroid steps ; then plot the resulting centroid.
+4. __MultiWFsuperposed()__ : align and plot all waveforms of a multiplet or cluster of multiplets ; also compute and plot the centroid.

 Sub-functions of MultiDetec() :